hrudham/Quicken/README.md

 *Any other reasons why you wrote this?*

 I've never used WPF before; what better way is there to learn it than building a project with it?
 This is also just a personal project at heart.
 I quite simply just wanted to do it.

+##FAQ

+*I can't run x64 applications!
+What's wrong?*

+You probably have the x86 version of Quicken installed; install the x64 version instead to fix this.